-The total number of Access Projects, open for public use, remains at 12; the budgets for 3 of these (Rakatu, Ramparts and Home Creek) are associated with and therefore accounted for under Habitat Projects.
-The Wairaki Wetland habitat project will include a public access component, which will bring the number of access projects up to 13 for the next annual report.
+The total number of Access Projects, open for public use, goes up to 13 this year, to include the Wairaki Wetland habitat project, which includes a public access component.
+The budgets for 4 of these (Rakatu, Ramparts, Wairaki Wetland and Home Creek) are associated with, and therefore accounted for under, Habitat Projects.
 Key expenditure relates to the maintenance of the other 9 accesses, which involves grading, maintenance graveling and spraying of the carriage-way, road side verges and walking tracks from the car parks to the river, as required.